 - Excel VBA programming on Home and Learn: This site offers a full, free course filled with tutorials on mastering VBA programming through Excel.
 Strings, loops, and arrays are all covered here, along with variables and conditional logic.

-Excel Graphing Tutorials
+Microsoft Excel Graphing Tutorials

 Once you have your figures and formulas in Excel, you can automatically create graphs and charts with your data.
 Try these: